 Memphis is known for its great live music and raucous party atmosphere.
-But in its recent history, as recent as a few decades ago, the civil rights movement and the great battle to overcome inequality and injustice saw many instances where people and places around the city were embroiled in a struggle that was, to put it quite simply, a battle of good versus evil.
-There were joyous moments of victory and bitter moments of loss, but through it all, these ups and downs would help in composing the triumphant freedom blues that ushered in justice for all Americans.
+But in its recent history, as recent as a few decades ago, the civil rights movement led to many instances where people and places around the city were embroiled in a struggle that was, to put it quite simply, a battle of good versus evil.
+There were joyous moments of victory and bitter moments of loss, but through it all, these ups and downs would help to compose the triumphant freedom blues that ushered in justice for all Americans.
 If you’re searching for flights to Memphis to spend a few days in this one-of-a-kind city, then don’t forget to stop by these historic spots that continue to be shining beacons for black history in America.

 Slave Haven Underground Railroad Museum

-The underground railroad was pivotal in bringing to safety African Americans fleeing a life of slavery, and this 19th-century-house-turned-museum also played an important part in this brave plan of escape.
+The underground railroad was pivotal in bringing African-Americans fleeing a life of slavery to safety, and this 19th-century-house-turned-museum also played an important part in this brave plan of escape.
 The museum is part of the Burkle Estate and is run by Elaine Lee Turner, who along with her sisters were very active members of the civil rights movement, having been arrested numerous times for their many acts of defiance.
 Visitors can get up close to see the secret doors and dark cellars that once were used to hide escaping slaves and walk around to get a true feel of what it would have been like in this antebellum home during that unforgiving period in history.
 You can also take a guided tour for more in-depth insight into slavery and the underground railroad.

 Location: 826 N. Second St.